souleima27/multi-agent-startup-platform-4AI3/README.md

 ### Multi-Agent AI Platform for Startup Creation, Validation, and Growth

+> **This project, Startup AI Operating System, was developed as part of the coursework for the Software Engineering program at [Esprit School of Engineering](https://esprit.tn).** It was built to explore the intersection of multi-agent AI systems, startup ecosystems, and intelligent automation for entrepreneurship.

 An **intelligent multi-agent platform** that helps founders transform startup ideas into viable businesses by combining **multimodal AI, structured reasoning agents, and ecosystem intelligence**.

 The system evaluates startup feasibility, guides legal setup, generates execution plans, optimizes pitches, and connects founders with investors and mentors.